 - Familiarity with GraphQL and WPGraphQL.

-- Read previous guides on Routing By URI and Using Product Data
+- Read previous sections on Routing By URI and Using Product Data

 UserSessionProvider.jsx